 6 Reasons to Consider an ESOP for Your Business

+An Employee Stock Ownership Plan (ESOP) is a benefit plan that gives employees ownership interest in the company, usually through shares held in a trust.
 A business owner can benefit financially from selling his or her business to employees using an employee stock ownership plan (ESOP) structure.
 Using an ESOP for ownership transition can achieve significant non-financial benefits as well.

 1. If You Prefer to Sell Part of Your Business